 The course gives students the opportunity to study, research and experience a wide range of approaches to Art and Design with a focus on:

-Drawing and painting: developing drawing skills, working in different materials and on different scales.
+- Drawing and painting: developing drawing skills, working in different materials and on different scales. - Materials based study: developing new techniques and materials; e.g.: printing, batik, fabric painting, collage.
+Students will be encouraged to be experimental.